 This family had two young boys who were excited and exploring at speed, as young ones do.

-I believe in photographing children naturally to capture their exuberance and personality, so I don’t make them stand still and smile at the camera.
+I like to photograph children naturally to capture their exuberance and personality, so I don’t make them stand still and smile at the camera.
 Much.
-Maybe just a couple of times I’ll trick them into this, but the rest of the shoot they’re free to have fun.
+Maybe just a couple of times I’ll trick them into it, but the rest of the shoot they’re free to have fun.

 As a result, I have to have a shutter speed of at least 1/250 so that they’re not blurred.
 Even then, if they wave their hands about, they will have blurry smudges for hands.
 So, if they’re particularly busy, I have to shoot at 1/320 upwards.

 Bad weather photography can require a much higher ISO setting than you would normally use during the day.
-ISO 2500, f5.6, 1/250
+Camera settings: ISO 2500, f5.6, 1/250

 ISO considerations in bad weather

-Because of these limitations, I varied my ISO during the shoot from 640 to even as high as 2200.
-Noise from ISO is significantly better than noise caused by an under exposed photograph being brightened on the computer in post production.
+Noise from a higher ISO is significantly better than noise caused by an under exposed photograph being brightened on the computer in post production.

-ISO 1000, f3.5, 1/250 Focusing on the children running back to the parents, who are out of focus, shows a lovely moment of family connection.
+Camera settings ISO 1000, f3.5, 1/250.
+Focusing on the children running back to the parents, who are out of focus, shows a lovely moment of family connection.

 After a shoot like this, you have the added bonus of knowing that you’ve had your exercise for the day and burnt off enough calories to counteract all that sedentary editing time at the computer.